Course Outline

 4

-Plan strategies to enhance future practice
+Plan learning journey to enhance future practice

 5

-All - Assessment Task 1b:E-Portfolio
+All - Assessment Task 1b:E-Portfolio Part 2

 Goal:

-In this assessment task, you will undertake and reflect on a range of practice based tasks to demonstrate your learning.
+In this assessment task, you will undertake and reflect on a range of practice-based tasks to demonstrate your learning.

 Product: Portfolio